javapagar/pip_install_clase/README.md

 ### Structure & documentation

 Here's a folder structure with documentation about Pythoneers functions.
-Clik on any link below to reed deeper:
+Clik on any link below to read deeper:

 Cleaning: